sivanitski/alis_vue_project_library/README.md

 * Vuex - state managment

 ## General HouseKeeping
-* Commit often (use commitizen message format)
+* Commit often (use conventional commit message format)
 * Lint all code before commiting.

 ## Process
 1. Fork Repo.
 2. Download dependencies (see scripts).
 3. Run (see scripts).
 4. After running, navigate to the browser to see a the component
 5. Refer to components folder for code samples and hello world component.